-Join Mike Meyers for an in-depth discussion in this video Introduction to TCP/IP, part of CompTIA A+ Exam Prep (220-901) Part 5: Networking.
+Join Mike Meyers for an in-depth discussion in this video Introduction to TCP/IP, part of CompTIA A+ (220-901) Cert Prep: 5 Networking.

 - The primary hardware technology that we use on networks today is a standard called ethernet.
 And ethernet is absolutely fantastic for getting frames from one computer to the next, but it doesn't make a network.
 It doesn't provide resources, and that's what we need to talk about next.
 We need to talk about the network capabilities of your system to be able to do things like share resources, to access shared resources, and to be able to talk over all this plumbing to get the job done.